py-tony/China-Care-Full-Automated-Benchtop-Clinical-Blood-Chemistry-Biochemistry-Analyzer/README.md

 - Unzip the file and Run the software

 #### Create partition

-We recommend that you create a dedicated partition for this software because the software won't work if the drive is not in the firewall whitelist.
-You can deactivate the security of the system or put the system drive (C:) in the whitelist but that will make your system vulnerable to virus attacks and we do not recommend doing that.
+We recommend that you create a dedicated partition for this software.
+The software won't work if the drive is not in the firewall whitelist.
+You can deactivate the security of the system or put the system drive (C:) in the whitelist, but that will make your system vulnerable to virus attacks, and we do not recommend doing that.
 If you already have a D: drive skip this step.

 ![image](https://user-images.githubusercontent.com/55901714/164978318-b4c44293-7a58-4c21-be1f-d3a626a2a8b9.png)

-If you do not have a partitioned drive, please watch the tutorial below on how to partition a :C drive and create a :D drive.
+If you do not have a partitioned drive, please watch the tutorial below on how to partition a C: drive and create a D: drive.

+Tutorial how to create partitions.
 [how to partition disk in windows 10](https://www.youtube.com/watch?v=wQQ-ohOdcZU)